daq-tools/kotori/doc/source/setup/arch-linux.rst

 It is currently made of these free and open source software components:

+- InfluxDB_, a time-series database
+- MongoDB_, a document store (optionally)
 - Grafana_, a graph and dashboard builder for visualizing time series metrics
-- InfluxDB_, a time-series database
 - Mosquitto_, a MQTT message broker
-- :ref:`Kotori`, a data acquisition, graphing and telemetry toolkit
+- Kotori_, a data acquisition, graphing and telemetry toolkit